Alanocallaghan/baseqtl/README.md

 suite of models to discover molecular QTLs combining between individual variation (modelled by a negative binomial distribution, NB) with allele specific expression (ASE modelled by a beta-binomial distribution).
-We descibe models for 4 scenarios:
+We describe models for 4 scenarios:

 1.  eQTL analysis when DNA-seq and RNA-seq data are available (with genotypes).